rupadana/filament-api-service/README.md

   GET|HEAD  api/admin/{tenant}/blog/{id}
 ```

+Overriding tenancy ownership relationship name by adding this property to the Handlers `protected static ?string $tenantOwnershipRelationshipName = null;`

 ### How to secure it?

 Since version 3.0, it will automatically detect routes and secure it using sanctum.